 If you’re pulled over for any sort of traffic violation, you will face criminal charges for driving with a suspended or revoked license.

 Complete a Free Case Evaluation form now

 Difference Between a Suspended License and a Revoked License

 In both cases, the DMV has taken away your driving privileges.
 In the case of a suspended license, you can get your license back after the suspension without much trouble.
 With a revoked license, the DMV completely canceled your license.

 In that case, it will take a lot longer and a lot more work to get your license back.
 A criminal defense lawyer in Los Angeles can help you navigate this complicated process.

 Here’s a little more detailed information:

-At the Simmrin Law Group, we understand what you’re facing.
-Don’t try to navigate the legal system and the DMV system on your own.
+At Simmrin Law Group, we understand what you’re facing.
+Don’t try to navigate the legal system and DMV on your own.
 We can help you develop your defense, and in many cases, get the charges or penalties reduced.

-Whatever the circumstances of your traffic violations are, you need a lawyer working with you to help you get the best possible outcome.
-Call the Simmrin Law Group at 310-997-4688 or use our contact form for a free case evaluation.
+Whatever the circumstances of your traffic violations are, you can benefit from a lawyer working with you to help you get the best possible outcome.
+Call a Simmrin Law Group team member or use our contact form for a free case evaluation today.
 We’re available to help you 24/7.